rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/identity-provider/post-create-identity-provider-with-metadata-v2.0.rst

    - Creating IDP using metadata auto assigns the IDP's name to at most 29 characters of the caller's domain ID.
-   - If IDP's name already exists, a digit is added at the end of the name until a unique name is found.
+   - If the IDP's name already exists, a digit is added at the end of the name until a unique name is found.
 Ex: example_2
    - This resource describes a single deployment using `EntityDescriptor`.